 Inga, reached up with her other hand to wipe away a tear, “Yes Mac.
-I do and how when Momma passed and we came back finally to arrange to lay her next to Daddy, but the creek flooded in the big storm and almost destroyed the grave yard leaving this – this mess.
-The owner of the yard died in the storm and his office was destroyed, so no one could put the names back on the old wooden markers and we, we lost Daddy.”
+I do and how when Momma passed and we came back finally to arrange to lay her next to Daddy, but the creek flooded in the big storm and almost destroyed the grave yard leaving this . . . this mess.
+The yard owner died in the storm and his office was destroyed so no one could put the names back on the old wooden markers and we . . . we lost Daddy.”

 Mac held her hand as she sobbed.
-After they moved back to a home down the hill. her efforts to take care of Daddy’s grave by taking care of all of them started.
+After they moved back to a home down the hill, she began her efforts to take care of Daddy’s grave by taking care of all of them.
 He always thought it ambitious but it became her way of honoring the man who gave her life.
 Week after week, year after year they worked with others, but now they alone were left as those others either themselves passed or moved away or no longer cared.

 “Inga, let’s do just one more.
-How about that one by the fence with the gopher mound?
-It’s the only grave with the gopher mound.
+How about that one by the fence?
+It’s the only grave with one of those rotten gopher mounds.
 Let’s just clean it up before going home.”

 She tilted her head ‘yes’ and they picked up the tools to move to the second grave.

-His breath all but stopped as he read what was pressed into the plates.
+His breath all but stopped as he read one.